 It didn’t feel like work or studying, and my speaking level increased drastically.
 To me, speaking would be one of the most important skills I needed, so it was what I focused on.

 There are people doing the program who know absolutely no Spanish, and some who are basically fluent.
+If you end up somewhere more remote, life will be difficult if you don’t know any Spanish and the locals don’t know English.
 While you have the time, might as well give yourself a head start and learn a little!

 Fifth:

-The final thing I would do is to start looking at apartments and housing early.
+The final thing I would do is to start looking at apartments and housing two months before your start date.
 The Spanish website idealista.com is one of the best to use to get a gist of potential rent prices.
 You can look there, on AirBnB for long term renting, ask the teachers at your school if they know of anywhere, and ask past auxes what they did.
 Many Spanish people are not super timely, so you might have to wait until a few weeks before til your future apartment is on the website.

 This will put you in a great position to have options when you get to Spain and are looking to put down a deposit and reserve your space for the program!
 You should see the place you are living in person before you put down any money, so you don’t get scammed!